-The main role of the Self-Texture Fusion (STF) module is to perform global retrieval in the texture feature $F_{TL}$ and fuse the texture information that is most similar to each position of feature map $F_{FLIC}$ from the pixel branching into the pixel features, thus completing the first stage of feature-based texture enhancement.
-In order to validate the effectiveness of this module, we designed a variant network without this module.
-Specifically, first, we take the feature $F_{LFIC}$ obtained from the pixel learning branch of the framework and decode it directly through the Local Pixel Decoder to obtain the Spatial-domain pixel information $I_{LPD}^{\prime}$.
-Then we take the feature $F_{TL}$ obtained from the texture learning branch and decode it through the Local Texture Decoder to obtain the Spatial-domain texture information $I_{LTD}^{\prime}$.
+The STF module globally retrieves texture features that are most similar to $F_{LFIC}$ in $F_{TL}$ and fuses the retrieved features to $F_{LFIC}$.
+We designed a variant network without this module to evaluate its effectiveness.
+Specifically, we first take the feature $F_{LFIC}$ obtained from the feature aggregation branch of the framework and decode it directly through the LPD to obtain $I_{LPD}^{\prime}$.
+Then, we take the feature $F_{TL}$ obtained from the texture learning branch and decode it through the LTD to obtain $I_{LTD}^{\prime}$.
 We sum $I_{LPD}^{\prime}$ and $I_{LTD}^{\prime}$ to get the output of the variant network $I_{Pred}^{\prime}$.
-As shown in Table 2, it can be seen that after ablating the Self-Texture Fusion (STF) module, all metrics become worse at all magnifications.
-This result confirms the effectiveness of the STF module.
-To illustrate the effectiveness of the STF module more intuitively, we visualized the path of the STF module to retrieve texture features among the global pixel features on the TMA dataset in Figure 8.
+As shown in Table 4, all metrics become worse at all scaling factors after ablating the STF module.
+To illustrate the effectiveness of the STF module more intuitively, we visualized the path of the STF module to retrieve texture features on the TMA dataset in Fig.8.
 For the LR Patch during one training iteration, the starting point of the blue arrow is the position of the texture feature $F_{TL}$ retrieved by the STF module.